syamdanda/Java-Interview-Preparation/README.md

 ## Misc.
-How to use observer and Observable
+How to use observer and Observable<br/>
-What problem is solved by the Strategy pattern in Java Which OOP concept Decorator design Pattern is based upon What is the difference between Decorator, Proxy and Adapter pattern in Java When to use the Singleton design pattern in Java
+What problem is solved by the Strategy pattern in Java<br/>
+Which OOP concept Decorator design Pattern is based upon<br/>
+What is the difference between Decorator, Proxy and Adapter pattern in Java<br/>
+When to use the Singleton design pattern in Java<br/>
-What is the difference between State and Strategy Patterns What is the Output From System.out.println(“hello”+null);
+What is the difference between State and Strategy Patterns<br/>
+What is the Output From System.out.println(“hello”+null);<br/>
-What are E and Pi
+What are E and Pi<br/>
-If an object is garbage collected, will it become reachable again Will an Object Garbage Collected whereas it’s Still Reachable When will an object’s Finalize() method Invoke
+If an object is garbage collected, will it become reachable again<br/>
+Will an Object Garbage Collected whereas it’s Still Reachable<br/>
+When will an object’s Finalize() method Invoke<br/>
-Will garbage collection guarantee that a program won’t run out of memory Is a class subclass of itself
+Will garbage collection guarantee that a program won’t run out of memory<br/>
+Is a class subclass of itself<br/>